d2l-ai/d2l-en/chapter_recurrent-neural-networks/bptt.md

 \partial_{w_h}h_{t}=\partial_{w_h}f(x_{t},h_{t-1},w_h)+\sum_{i=1}^{t-1}\left(\prod_{j=i+1}^{t}\partial_{h_{j-1}}f(x_{j},h_{j-1},w_h)\right)\partial_{w_h}f(x_{i},h_{i-1},w_h).
 $$

 While we can use the chain rule to compute $\partial_w h_t$ recursively, this chain can get very long whenever $t$ is large.
-Let us discuss a number of strategies for dealing with this problem.
+Let's discuss a number of strategies for dealing with this problem.

 * **Compute the full sum.** This is very slow and gradients can blow up, since subtle changes in the initial conditions can potentially affect the outcome a lot.
 That is, we could see things similar to the butterfly effect where minimal changes in the initial conditions lead to disproportionate changes in the outcome.
 This is actually quite undesirable in terms of the model that we want to estimate.
 After all, we are looking for robust estimators that generalize well.
 Hence this strategy is almost never used in practice.